Calico has been creating theatre for young audiences since 1991.

 Fuatia’s Future - by Charlie Oates (for ages 10-14)

 Fuatia is in a hurry to be born.
 But what kind of world will she come into?
 This play explores young people's visions of the future; their dreams, fears and expectations.
 What kind of future are we creating?
 How can we help shape the future we want?
-Whimsical, provocative insights from Wellington 10 to 14-year-olds have been developed into dynamic physical theatre.
+Whimsical, provocative insights from 10 to 14-year-old students from a cross-section of Wellington-area schools have been developed into dynamic physical theatre by American writer/director Charlie Oates.

 The Man whose Mother was a Pirate - based on the book by Margaret Mahy, adapted by Tim Bray (for ages 4-10)

-Sam works in a tidy office in a big city far away from the sea, but his old pirate mum yearns to see the great ocean waves rolling and dancing.
+Sam works in a tidy office in a big city far away from the sea, but his old pirate mum yearns to see the great ocean waves rolling and dancing once more.
 Sam loads her into a wheelbarrow and heads for the coast – an adventure that will change their lives forever.
-With music and lyrics by Christine White.
+Available through Playmarket along with many other wonderful scripts by Tim Bray.

 Captain Hacker and the Glitch Bugs - by Karen Miller

 Feuding misfits Bozo, Fenella Umbrella, Spock, Snotty and Motormouth are accidentally sucked into Cyberspace.
 There they find Captain Hacker and his wicked Glitch Bugs plotting to squandoggle our world with computer chaos.
-To foil Captain Hacker’s dastardly plan they must set aside their differences and draw on each others’ hitherto unrecognised strengths.
+To foil Hacker’s dastardly plan they must set aside their differences and draw on each others’ hidden strengths.
+Originally written for Calico’s drama students, the play was redeveloped for touring to primary schools, with three professional actors performing alongside a cast of Cyberspace characters played by senior students from each school.